 Marketable securities consist of certificates of deposit that are measured using such inputs as quoted prices and are classified within Level 1 of the valuation hierarchy.
 The Company determines the appropriate classification of its marketable securities at the time of purchase and re-evaluates such classification as of each balance sheet date.
 All marketable securities are considered available for sale and are carried at fair value.
 Changes in fair value are recorded to other income (expense), net.
-The Company recognized \$0.1 million in unrealized gains on marketable securities, which is recorded in other income (expense), net, for the three months ended June 30, 2020 and did not recognize any gains or losses on marketable securities in the three months ended June 30, 2019.
+The Company recognized \$0.2 million and \$0.1 million in unrealized losses on marketable securities, which is recorded in other income (expense), net, for the three and six months ended September 30, 2020 and less than a \$0.1 million gain which was recognized during the three and six months ended September 30, 2020 upon the sale of one of the certificates of deposit.
+The Company did not recognize any gains or losses on marketable securities in the three and six months ended September 30, 2019.
 The Company periodically reviews the realizability of each short and long term marketable security when impairment indicators exist with respect to the security.
 If other than temporary impairment of value of the security exists, the carrying value of the security is written down to its estimated fair value.